 A: In NYC the sessions take place at my office in midtown (39th street and 5th ave).
 However, there are sizable chunks of the year when I am not in NYC and conduct all sessions online.

 Q: What can I expect from your GMAT preparation?

-A: I get asked this all the time.
+A: We get asked this all the time.
 This is tough to answer because every person is different and every tutoring program is customized to the student.
-I do not do big prep/one-size fits all.
-That's not why you are hiring me.
+Atlantic we do not do big prep/one-size fits all.
+That’s not why you are hiring us.

 That said, our first sessions will most likely be spent surveying and strengthening your basic GMAT skills, laying out broad strategies, and getting a study schedule constructed.
 With every subsequent session we will get more specific analyzing question types and addressing your specific strengths and weaknesses.
 All the while we will be tracking your performance and re-visiting difficult questions and content areas.
 Depending on when you are taking your test we will start focusing on timed sections and timed tests culminating with a 2 week marathon of timed sections and full tests.
 The last week before the test we just review and maintain your skills.
 Keep in mind: this is a very broad explanation of what I do and the tutoring can be very different depending on your needs.
 What stays the same is the organized methodical approach to GMAT problem solving and the focus on your needs as a student.

 Q: Can you provide references from past GMAT students?